silviamaggi/smd-com/_posts/2016-08-21-shutter-hub-open-exhibition.md

   - cambridge
   - shutter hub
   - uk
-description: "From 24 June 2016, for a month, one of my photos was part of the\_Shutter Hub OPEN Exhibition 2016\_at\_Hot Numbers Coffee, Cambridge."
+description: "From 24 June 2016, for a month, one of my photos was part of the 'Shutter Hub OPEN Exhibition 2016' at Hot Numbers Coffee, Cambridge."
 featured-image: feat-gonville-and-caius-silviamaggi.jpg
 ---
 <p class="lead">From 24 June 2016, for a month, one of my photos was part of the <a href="http://shutterhub.org.uk/blog/its-a-wrap-a-round-up-of-the-shutter-hub-open-2016" target="_blank" rel="noopener"><em>Shutter Hub OPEN Exhibition 2016</em></a> at <a hreg="http://hotnumberscoffee.co.uk/" target="_blank" rel="noopener">Hot Numbers</a>, in Cambridge.</p>